 Working under the supervision of an A&R manager, the artists and relations administrator plans and oversees budgets, and takes care of numerous administrative and support-oriented tasks for the department.

 When a signed artist embarks on a new recording project, the A&R administrator designs cost proposals for the entire process, taking into account expenses related to studio time, recording personnel, session musicians, mixing and mastering, marketing and promotion, and more.
 Subsequently, the administrator monitors every penny spent to make sure the budget isn't blown on a single part of the process.

-In addition to managing album budgets, administrators handle many of the department’s general finance-related tasks, such as coordinating and maintaining contracts, submitting bills and purchase orders, projecting future expenses based on past and current budgets, and gathering and analyzing data connected to music streaming and licensing.
-At smaller labels, the administrator’s duties—along with those of an A&R representative and A&R coordinator—may be folded into one position.
+In addition to managing album budgets, A&R administrators handle many of the department’s general administrative tasks such as coordinating and maintaining contracts, submitting bills and purchase orders, projecting future expenses based on past and current budgets, and gathering and analyzing data connected to music streaming and licensing.

 A&R Administrator at a Glance

 A&R administrators are generally seen as the entry-level employees of the A&R administrative track—a parallel position to the talent scouting track's A&R representatives.
 The world of A&R is famously difficult to enter, but the fact that this job requires impressive financial, mathematical, and organizational skills alleviates some of the competition, making it an excellent starting point for those who wish to climb the ranks.
 Much like A&R representatives, A&R administrators can progress to become A&R managers, A&R directors, and even—if driven and lucky—record label executives.